winglam/dependent-tests-impact/README.md

 ```

 Once the script finishes running, the results for prioritization,
-selection and parallelization can be found in dependent-tests-impact/experiments/prioritization-results, dependent-tests-impact/experiments/selection-results and dependent-tests-impact/experiments/parallelization-results (respectively).
+selection and parallelization can be found in
-Due to the calculation for APFD values (for figures 17 and 18) and runtime
+dependent-tests-impact/experiments/prioritization-results,
-differences (for figures 18 and 19) being dependent on the time it takes
+dependent-tests-impact/experiments/selection-results and
-for a test order to run and how the time it takes for a test
+dependent-tests-impact/experiments/parallelization-results (respectively).
-order to run may vary depending on external factors such as OS scheduling,
+The results won't be digit-for-digit identical with those in the submitted
-the results generated will most likely not match the figures in the paper
+paper, because the calculation for APFD values (for figures 17 and 18) and
-exactly.
-Nevertheless, the results generated should convey the same
+runtime (for figures 18 and 19) depend on factors such as machine load and
-overall message and should not differ significantly.
+OS scheduling.
+However, the results still support our paper's claims.

 The `figureGenerator.sh` script
 takes on average 9 hours to complete on a machine with the following